leastofthelords/muted-blackboard/README.md

 # muted-blackboard
-*"easy on the eyes, coherant iterm2 theme."*
+*"easy on the eyes, coherant iterm2 theme."*, ANSI Brights are vivid, normals are muted.

 ## Preveiw: